The Importance of Communication for Medical Assistants

 Stereotyping

 Stereotyping reinforces dangerous misconceptions about people as a group and impairs communication.
 People should be treated as individuals regardless of their race, age, gender, or physical challenges.
-The more you interact with people who are different than you, the easier it becomes.
+The more you interact with people who are different from you, the easier it becomes.

 Sensory Barriers